bobbycomet/Grix-Preview/README.md

 ---

+Update on Grix – Simplifying for Reliability
+Grix is currently under a major review and rewrite.
+Its core had grown overly complicated, trying to handle too many things across too many different setups.
+So we've made some focused changes before the first stable release:

+- Distro-agnostic features are being removed for now.
+Grix will focus tightly on Ubuntu-based systems with KDE Plasma (including Griffin Talon Edition and other Ubuntu flavors/spins).
+This makes it far more reliable and easier to maintain.
+Other Ubuntu spins and flavors will still benefit significantly from the improvements.

+- System health checks are being narrowed down.
+Other dedicated Griffin tools are now handling broader system optimization and health, so Grix can concentrate on the specific, high-frustration problems that fall outside those tools — the exact things that usually send new users to forums or Reddit.

+- Process Sentry and Kernel Autotune have been moved into a new unified tool called Game Tune Hub.
+This keeps performance tuning clean and centralized.

+- Postinstaller will now handle environment and app bundle provisioning.
+Workflow-based automation (e.g., "I'm a gamer/streamer/VTuber") will happen after first boot through simple user choices instead of trying to detect and configure everything automatically.

+These changes make Grix lighter, more predictable, and much more reliable, especially across varying kernels and tricky updates like PipeWire.
+The goal remains exactly the same:

+- a local, transparent companion that spots real issues, explains them plainly, shows you exactly what it will do, asks for your approval, and logs everything so you can learn or undo changes.

+- Grix will still serve as the friendly control center that launches the right Griffin tool when needed and guides you through common headaches (hardware quirks, audio glitches, driver situations, etc.) without forcing you to become a terminal expert.

+We're taking the time to get this foundation solid because first impressions matter.

+Thanks for your patience, this rework will result in a much smoother and more trustworthy experience.
+The rest of Griffin (FanHub, XKM, Griffin Migrate, Appify, etc.) continues moving forward, and the overall vision of a frustration-free switch from Windows stays fully on track.

 ## What Is Grix?

 Grix is a desktop application for Linux that watches over your system, explains what it finds in plain English, and, when it can, fixes things for you with one click.